Horizons Gorwelion

 Horizons (Gorwelion) is an arts scheme and music festival launched jointly in 2014 by BBC Cymru Wales and the Arts Council of Wales to develop new independent contemporary music artists.
 It is curated by BBC presenter Bethan Elfyn.

 The scheme hosts a yearly showcase, but also displays its artists through slots at major domestic and international festivals, as well as securing studio access at the likes of Rockfield and Maida Vale.

 Editions

 2014

-In February 2014, the scheme launched and first took part of the National Eisteddfod in Llanelli, promoting artists including musician Chris Jones on the Llwyfan Perfformio.
+In February 2014, the scheme was launched and first took part in the National Eisteddfod in Llanelli, promoting artists including musician Chris Jones on the Llwyfan Perfformio.

 In May 2014, Horizons was named as 'Horizons 12' and announced the first twelve artists for the inceptive event.
 Over 300 applicants were reviewed by the scheme, and among the final artists were: